qball1809/App-Store/FindMedia.md

 # ![Logo](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/Logos/WebTools-48x48.png) Find Media

 Upon entering the FindMedia tool module you will be presented with a similar view to that shown below.
-All of your Plex libraries will be displayed and you can choose any library to scan for missing media.
+All of your Plex libraries will be displayed and you can choose any library to scan for missing media or unmatched media.
 ![](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/FindMedia/FM-image01.png)

 ## The Results